Ontological Inertia is the tendency stuff has to continue being stuff. Things, in general, keep existing even when we're

 The Oozaru transformation is similar.
 It's triggered by glands at the base of the tail activating when a certain level of lunar radiation is absorbed through the eyes, but apparently requires a constant supply to maintain.
 Chop off the tail or destroy the source of the moonlight, and they'll revert back instantly, and in one case, the detached tail is seen to do the same.
 This is slightly odd as reverting back as soon as the moon explodes combined with the transformation triggered by seeing the moon seems to imply that the Oozaru would change back as soon as they glanced away from the moon, but whatever.
 The only exception is the movie The Tree Of Might which apparently changes the rules around a bit for the convenience of the villain.
 Cutting the tail off still works in a flash, though.

 Mahou Sensei Negima! naturally plays this for comedy and Fanservice.
 Takane constantly suffers Clothing Damage to the point that it becomes a Running Gag, and attempts to combat it by creating a magical set of clothes.
 Turns out that the clothes can't be maintained while one is unconscious.
 She learned this the hard way, after getting knocked out by Negi during the Tournament Arc, in a stadium full of people.
-It's played seriously later, when Nagi defeats the Lifemaker, and the war seemingly ends the next day, causing Takamichi to give the page quote.
+It's played seriously later, when Nagi defeats the Lifemaker, and the war seemingly ends the next day, causing Takamichi to comment on it.
 Something of a subversion, as the end of the chapter implies that the problems are not over.
 And they aren't.
 Not even close.